karlseguin/http.zig/readme.md

 The header name and value are sent as provided.

+## Explicit Write
+Internally, when the dispatcher returns (whether it be an internal/default dispatcher or an application-specific dispatcher), `res.write()` is called to write the response to the socket.

+It is safe to call `res.write()` directly from the application.
+This is absolutely not necessary in normal cases.
+One case where this could be needed is if the data for the response (say the body) only exists within the application's handler (and the `res.arena` cannot be used).

+`res.write()` is safe to call because of the `res.written` boolean flag.
+Once called, `res.written` is set to true and subsequent calls to `res.write()` are ignored.
+Thus, an even more advanced use case is for the application to set `res.written` directly.

+While explicit use of `res.write()` is uncommon, I can think of no reason to to call `res.write()` when `res.chunk([]const u8)` is used.
+This is not supported.

 ## Router
 You can use the `get`, `put`, `post`, `head`, `patch`, `delete` or `option` method of the router to define a router.
 You can also use the special `all` method to add a route for all methods.